 - ✓

-Validate all key entities at the start of every session — customer IDs, order IDs, account references — before any LLM calls run
+Validate every key entity at session start — customer IDs, order IDs, account references — before any LLM call runs

 - ✓